 Fixed fees typically cover the broker's services, from lender research to finding and securing products that suit your needs and circumstances best.
 However, some mortgage brokers might charge additional fees for complex cases or if you require extra services.
 It's crucial to discuss and agree on any potential extra charges upfront to avoid any unwanted surprises later on.

 On the flip side, some brokers firmly believe in the saying "you get what you pay for."
-They will charge a fee regardless, even if they are due a significant amount from the lender.
+They will charge a fee regardless, even if they are due a sizeable amount from the lender.
 Evaluate a broker's value and transparency carefully before deciding.
+If you are borrowing upwards of £200,000 and find yourself being charged in excess of £750 then you would be wise to shop around!

 How To Spot A Not-So Charitable Brokerage?

-Broker fees can vary from £99 to £1,000 but can often be a fixed percentage, for example 0.50%.
+Broker fees typically vary from £0 to £1,000 but can often be a fixed percentage, for example 0.50%.
 Consider how this fee impacts larger mortgages.
 For instance, on a £500,000 loan, while the broker may receive £1,750 from the lender, you could still end up paying £2,500 in broker fees!
+Hence why it is important to shop around.

 Paying fees upfront before getting a mortgage offer can raise concerns.
 It's wise to be cautious in such cases.
 Ideally, aim to have the mortgage offer before any payments are made.
 It's not just about safeguarding your money; it's also about ensuring the broker is dedicated to finding the best deal for you.
 A reliable broker should be confident in their ability to help you, allowing payment after approval.